barbmacneill/barbmacneill.github.io/README.md

 	<a href="http://www.intro-webdesign.com/images/newlogo.png">Intro to Web Design</a>
 <br>

 	<p>This page was created by Barb MacNeill & Colleen van Lent.
-To learn more about web design, visit Intro to Web Design:<p>
+To learn more about web design, visit Intro to Web Design:
-	<a href="http://www.intro-webdesign.com">Intro to Web Design</a>
+	<a href="http://www.intro-webdesign.com">Intro to Web Design</a></P>